 All milk punches are garnished with a lovely and fragrant spice and around the holidays, even more spices can be used to really give the drink a great seasonal smell and taste.
 Just think of how great your milk punch will be with cinnamon and cloves in addition to the nutmeg!

 Bourbon Milk Punch

-Fill a cocktail shaker with ice.
-Pour in milk, half-and-half, vanilla, and bourbon.
-Then add powdered sugar.
+- Fill a cocktail shaker with ice.
+Pour in the milk, half-and-half, vanilla, bourbon, and powdered sugar.